Johndsalas/space_commander/README.md

 ### Winning and Losing

-In space commander, your goal is to travel to Earth and warn Earth Force about the impending Garquackien attack.
+In space commander, your goal is to travel to Earth and warn Space Force about the impending Garquackien attack.
 During the game, you will see how far you still need to travel displayed as distance from Earth.
 If this distance ever reaches 0, your ship had made it to earth and you have won!

 You will also see how far (in weeks) the Garquackians are from earth.
 If the Garquackiens reach earth before you do, they will begin their attack before Earth force has a chance to ready its defenses.
 If this is allowed to happen Earth will be destroyed and you will lose the game.